-assessing the financial viability of the Contractor to perform and complete any Contract.
+assessing the financial viability of the Contractor to perform and complete any Contract and

+monitoring and assessing compliance with the Commonwealth Supplier Code of Conduct in accordance with clause 10.1.

 If the Contractor enters into a Subcontract in accordance with clause 9.9, the Contractor shall ensure the Subcontracts require Subcontractors to give the Commonwealth Representative, and any person authorised by the Commonwealth Representative, access to Subcontractors’ premises, and to records and accounts in connection with the performance of work under the Subcontract, including the right to copy.

 The Commonwealth shall comply with, and shall require any delegate or person authorised by the Commonwealth Representative to comply with, any reasonable Contractor or Subcontractor safety and security requirements or codes of behaviour for the premises.